NSS-Workshops/agentic-ai/src/sections/working-existing-codebases/03-debugging-refactoring/index.md

 Debugging and refactoring are ongoing processes, not one-time activities.
 The skills you've learned in this chapter - systematic analysis, strategic planning, and careful implementation - will serve you throughout your development career.

-You now have the complete toolkit for working with existing codebases:
-1. **Analysis and Understanding** - Using Ask mode to comprehend complex code
-2. **Feature Addition** - Using Architect mode to plan consistent, well-integrated features
-3. **Debugging and Refactoring** - Using all modes together to systematically improve code quality
+You now have the complete toolkit for working with existing codebases, encompassing three essential capabilities that work together to make you an effective maintainer and improver of complex software systems. **Analysis and Understanding** leverages Ask mode to comprehend complex code, helping you decode intricate logic, understand architectural decisions, and identify potential issues before they become problems. **Feature Addition** utilizes Architect mode to plan consistent, well-integrated features that enhance functionality while maintaining code quality and architectural integrity. **Debugging and Refactoring** brings all modes together to systematically improve code quality, combining analytical insights, strategic planning, and precise implementation to transform problematic code into maintainable, efficient solutions.

 In the next section, you'll apply all these skills to a comprehensive capstone project that brings together everything you've learned about AI-assisted development.